Skip to main content

 privacy/identifiersSupports retrieval of identifiers (e.g. lookup user_id by passing email).

-Organizations must support connection modes to their data systems to be adequately tested and validated without interacting with real data subject data or triggering privacy requests in the DataGrail platform.
-Organizations can configure the following modes supported by DataGrail:
+Connection modes ensure that systems can be adequately tested and validated without interacting with real data subject data, or triggering privacy requests in the DataGrail platform.
+The following connection modes are supported:

 Expected Success Response